 The state made a concerted effort to solicit input from organizations that serve minorities and persons with limited English proficiency.
-In addition to sending notice directly to numerous organizations, the governor's office of Minority Empowerment also publicized the public hearing via its list-serve.

 5. Summary of public comments

 This could be a brief narrative summary or reference an attached document from the Citizen Participation section of the Con Plan.